svermeulen/nvim-teal-maker/ReadMe.md

 * `let g:TealMaker_BuildAllOnStartup = 1`
     * Set this to 0 to disable the automatic cyan build on startup and avoid the performance hit

+* `let g:TealMaker_Prune = 0`
+    * Set this to 1 to automatically delete any lua files that don't have corresponding teal files.
+However - requires a version of [cyan](https://github.com/teal-language/cyan) that has `--prune` option (version must be > `0.1.0`).
+Also note that when this option is enabled, any lua files inside the `/teal` directory will be automatically copied to `/lua` as well, since you can't place lua files inside `/lua` directly, and it can be common to have some source files in lua.

 ## How It Works

 This plugin follows the conventions that already exist in neovim for both lua and python.
 On startup, neovim will automatically modify the lua `package.path` value, so that any lua `require` statements will find any `lua` files inside any `/lua` directories on the neovim `runtimepath`.
 Neovim also supports a `/python` directory which works similarly.
 This plugin follows this same convention by adding support for a `/teal` directory on the runtimepath as well.